-Gail Rosen\ (gailr@ece.drexel.edu), Aaron Rosenfeld, Tze Yee Lim, Yemin Lan, and Christopher Blackwood
+Gail Rosen^{1} (gailr@ece.drexel.edu), Aaron Rosenfeld,1 Tze Yee Lim,1 Yemin Lan,1 and Christopher Blackwood2 include fungi and viruses, in order to expand its capabilities to soil and marine studies.

-Drexel University (Electrical and Computer Engineering, Computer Science, Physics, and Biomedical Engineering Departments), Philadelphia, Penn.; and Kent State University (Department of Biological Sciences), Kent, Ohio
+1Drexel University (Electrical and Computer Engineering, Computer Science, Physics, and Biomedical Engineering Departments), Philadelphia, Penn.; and 2Kent State University (Department of Biological Sciences), Kent, Ohio

 Project Goals: We aim to produce a taxonomic classifier that runs quickly and can classify genomes (prokaryotic, eukaryotic, and viral).
 The naïve Bayes classification tool is implemented on a web site for public use, http://nbc. ece.drexel.edu.
-The database is soon to be expanded to include fungi and viruses, in order to expand its capabilities to soil and marine studies.
+The database is soon to be expanded to